-- 7.1 A person must not use a public place to: - (a) do anything to cause or permit a nuisance to occur; - (b) wilfully obstruct, disturb or interfere with any other person in their use or enjoyment of that public place; or - (c) use any material or thing recklessly or in a manner which may intimidate, be dangerous, be injurious to or cause a nuisance to any person.
+- 7.1 A person must not use a public place to: - (a) do anything to cause or allow a nuisance to occur. - (b) wilfully obstruct, disturb or interfere with any other person in their use or enjoyment of that public place. - (c) use any material or thing recklessly or in a manner which may intimidate, be dangerous, be injurious to or cause a nuisance to any person. - (d) do anything to cause or allow damage to any property owned or controlled by the Council.